aalin/usignal-rb/README.md

 # µsignal-rb

-This is a based on [WebReflection/usignal](https://github.com/WebReflection/usignal), with some modifications.
+This is based on [WebReflection/usignal](https://github.com/WebReflection/usignal), with some modifications.

 I don't know if it even works or if it can be used for anything.